-Our professionally trained surgeons at Marina Del Rey Hospital are always ready to treat patients using the newest techniques and equipment in order to help them regain their health.
+Our professionally trained surgeons at Cedars-Sinai Marina del Rey Hospital are always ready to treat patients using the newest techniques and equipment in order to help them regain their health.

 The foot is the ending portion of the leg, comprised of bones, joints, muscles, tendons, and ligaments.
 Its primary goal is to allow normal locomotion.
 In some cases, either because of an abnormality from birth or damage to the tendons and ligaments, people develop a condition known as flat feet.
 This condition is characterized by the collapsing of the arches of the foot.
 Because of this, the sole is in complete contact with the ground.
 This can negatively affect weight distribution and cause pain or hinder the patient’s movements.